Emission Controls and Monitoring

-Sources in the ARP and the CSAPR SO₂ program have a number of SO₂ emission control options available.
+Sources in the ARP or the CSAPR SO₂ program have a number of SO₂ emission control options available.
 These include switching to low sulfur coal or natural gas, employing various types of FGDs, or, in the case of fluidized bed boilers, injecting limestone into the furnace.
 FGDs – also known as scrubbers – on coal-fired electricity generating units are the principal means of controlling SO₂ emissions and tend to be present on the highest generating coal-fired units.

 NOₓ Emission Controls

-Sources in the ARP and the CSAPR NOₓ annual and ozone season programs have a variety of options by which to reduce NOₓ emissions, including advanced post-combustion controls such as SCR or SNCR, and combustion controls, such as low NOₓ burners.
+Sources in the ARP or the CSAPR NOₓ annual and ozone season programs have a variety of options by which to reduce NOₓ emissions, including advanced post-combustion controls such as SCR or SNCR, and combustion controls, such as low NOₓ burners.

 Hazardous Air Pollutant Controls